The PROJECT Entity

 Cannot Drop a Project

-Please note that if your project stores at least one table, it cannot be removed.
-In this case, you should first drop all the tables, such as models and views, belonging to this project, and then, you can remove the project.
+Please note that if your project stores at least one object, it cannot be removed.
+In this case, you should first drop all the jobs and tables, such as models and views, belonging to this project, and then, you can remove the project.
 Please see the Example section for details.

 Working with MODELS